 Unfortunately, some of the problems that LGBTQ students face at school come about because of prejudice that is supported by certain religious beliefs.
 As mentioned above, religious students have the right to their beliefs, but they do not have the right to harass other students.
-Moreover, if the school allows student-run religious clubs, then it must allow LGBTQ-focused clubs like Gay-Straight Alliances, even if the school's administrators or other students or parents have religious objections.
-Schools are not allowed to use religious motivations as the basis for policies that discriminate against LGBTQ students.
-And, whatever your personal religious beliefs, as a teacher you may not discriminate against LGBTQ students.
+Moreover, if the school allows student-run religious clubs or any other clubs not related to the curriculum (like chess club or anime club), then it must allow LGBTQ-focused clubs like Gay-Straight Alliances, even if the school's administrators or other students or parents have religious objections.
+Religious considerations cannot justify policies that discriminate against LGBTQ students.
+And, whatever your personal religious beliefs are, as a teacher you may not discriminate against LGBTQ students.